brillout/goldpage/plugins/express/readme.md

 ~~~

 The plugin is automatically loaded and
-an Express middleware is now available at `require('ssr-coin').express`.
+an Express middleware is now available at `require('goldpage').express`.

 ### Example